 Spending the day watching the waves and exploring around the rocks is always one of my favourite things to do at Peggy’s Cove.

-Lobster season typically kicks off in late November and continues until the end of May, giving you the perfect reason to stop into Ryer Lobsters – it’s a must stop shop!
+Lobster season typically kicks off in the fall and continues until the end of spring, giving you the perfect reason to stop at Peggy’s Cove Lobster on your winter visit to the Cove!